 EC Los Angeles is partnering with the LA County to pilot its Southern California Regional Energy Network (SoCalREN), which is developing energy efficiency financing and retrofit infrastructure to support 55 local government partners.
 Emerald Cities is providing workforce development and finance assistance.

-EC Boston’s E-contractor academy is preparing small MWDBE businesses to compete for and perform energy efficiency retrofits in public, commercial and residential buildings; renewable energy projects; and green infrastructure projects.
+The E-Contractor Academy prepares small MWDBE businesses to compete for and perform energy efficiency retrofits in residential and commercial & industrial buildings; renewable energy projects; and green infrastructure projects.
+To request more information about the E-contractor academy please contact us here.